 Gorilla Pre Trekking Briefing – What it’s all about

 Every gorilla trek in Uganda, Rwanda and Democratic Republic of Congo is preceded by a briefing.
 This short meeting is one thing you can never dodge on your gorilla safari to East and central Africa.
-Whether in Uganda, Rwanda or Democratic Republic of Congo, all travelers attend a briefing before embarking on gorilla trekking.
-Briefing is all about introducing travelers to trekking rules and regulations, which ensure smooth gorilla encounters and safety of mountain gorillas in the presence of tourists.
+Whether in Uganda, Rwanda or the Democratic Republic of Congo, all travelers attend a briefing before embarking on gorilla trekking.
+The briefing is all about introducing travelers to trekking rules and regulations, which ensure smooth gorilla encounters and safety of mountain gorillas in the presence of tourists.
 No traveler is allowed to see mountain gorillas if he/she does not show up at the briefing point.
-For that matter, a briefing precedes every gorilla trek in Bwindi impenetrable forest national park, Mgahinga gorilla national park, Volcanoes national park and Virunga national park.
+For that matter, a briefing precedes every gorilla trek in Bwindi impenetrable forest national park, Mgahinga gorilla national park, Volcanoes national park, and Virunga national park.

 Where does gorilla briefing take place

 In all cases, gorilla briefing take place at the national park headquarters.
 For Bwindi impenetrable forest national park, which has many sectors, travelers gather at a specific head quarter in a respective sector.
 Due to distance from one sector to another, the Uganda wildlife authority has set up a head quarter in each sector to avoid long travels by visitors as they go for briefing.

 The briefing is done as early as 7:00 am every day.
 All travelers are expected to be ready at the briefing point by 7:00 am to meet the park ranger.
 Travelers who sleep far from the briefing point such as outside the national park are reminded to wake up as early as possible not to miss out any message.
 Travelers connecting from Rwanda to Uganda set off at 4: am to cover up the 3-4 hours drive and border crossing and reach in time.